---

 **Positioning strategies and hourly rates**:

-Brand factors that enable premium pricing include professional certifications, insurance coverage, environmental compliance, and customer service excellence.
+**Brand factors** that enable premium pricing include professional certifications, insurance coverage, environmental compliance, and exceptional customer service.

 Not all pressure washing jobs are created equal.
 Understanding how to adjust pricing for job complexity ensures you’re compensated fairly for challenging work while remaining competitive for standard jobs.

-Surface soiling levels dramatically affect cleaning time and chemical requirements.
-Properly assessing and pricing for different condition levels protects profitability on difficult jobs.
+Surface soiling levels have a dramatic impact on cleaning time and chemical requirements.
+Properly assessing and pricing for different condition levels protects profitability on complex jobs.

-Job site accessibility affects equipment setup time, safety requirements, and completion efficiency.
+Job site accessibility significantly impacts equipment setup time, safety requirements, and overall completion efficiency.
 Difficult access justifies pricing premiums to cover additional time and safety measures.

 Environmental considerations increasingly affect pressure washing pricing as regulations tighten around wastewater management and chemical usage.